giovanni-mocellin/ST-CosmicStandAachen/README.md

 git clone https://github.com/giovanni-mocellin/ST-CosmicStandAachen.git

 ## Data acquisiton from Arduino boards
-The software can be found in the folder "SerialCommunication/RS-232/"
+The software can be found in the folder "SerialCommunication/"

 ### To compile the code
 ```
-g++ DataAcquisition.c rs232.c -Wall -Wextra -o2 -o arduinoDAQ
+cd SerialCommunication
+./compile.sh
 ```

 ### To run a data acquisition
 ```
-pyhton DAQarduinoON.py <number of triggers per file> <number of files>
+./DAQforST <run_number> <number_of_minutes_of_DAQ>
 ```

 ## Reconstruction code
-The software for the reconstruction can be found in the folder "RecoSW/" The code is based on ROOT; the plotting functions are already included and easy to manipulate.
+The software for the reconstruction can be found in the folder "RecoSW/" The final part of the code, in which the recHits are fitted and the plots are drawn is based on ROOT; the plotting functions are already included and easy to manipulate.
 Might think to save results in root file in a TTree structure with plots.